 • Easy multi-level navigation and other disk maintenance tools

-When it comes to analyzing and cleaning your storage space, CleanMyMac has a lot to offer.
-It’s super handy My Clutter feature allows you to sort through your storage and bring the mess down to the minimum.
-In a matter of minutes, the app will scan files on your Mac and group them into 4 categories:
+As a disk analyzer, CleanMyMac has a lot to offer.
+Its super handy Space Lens feature allows you to sort through your storage and bring the mess down to the minimum.
+In a matter of minutes, the app will scan files on your Mac and build an interactive storage map.
+You can scan either a specific folder or an entire drive.

-Then you can review each category to see what type of files takes up the most space.
-You can easily detect large folders you haven't opened for months, spot identical copies of files or similar shots that waste a significant amount of space.
-Once you review the unneeded files, you can remove them for good.
+You can then review each folder to see which files take up the most space.
+Once you locate the unneeded files, you can remove them for good.

 The interface of CleanMyMac is very intuitive and easy to use that makes the app our pick for disk analyzer.
-Click the link to try it for free.
+It comes in multiple languages, too.

 Did you know?